byCrookie/byCrookie/README.md

 ### Hi there, welcome to my workspace 👋

-I'm a software engineer, newly inspiring rust dev, detours in typescript/tailwind, enthusiast for c# and .NET
+I'm a software engineer, enthusiast for c# and .NET

 * ⚡ Just message me for collaboration
 * 📫 Reach me on twitter @ByCrookie